Depo Provera Brain Tumor Lawsuit FAQs

 Does Depo Provera Cause Brain Tumors?

+That is the core question in this litigation.
 Recent scientific evidence is making it much harder for Pfizer to muster the argument that Depo Provera does not cause meningioma.
-The big new evidence—the final piece of the puzzle that led to the onslaught of plaintiffs’ lawyers seeking these cases-is a study published in a leading medical journal that show a downright stunning connection between “long-term” use of Depo Provera and the risk of developing meningioma brain tumors.
+The big new evidence—the final piece of the puzzle that led to the onslaught of plaintiffs’ lawyers seeking these cases- is a study published in a leading medical journal that shows a downright stunning connection between “long-term” use of Depo Provera and the risk of developing meningioma brain tumors.

 The study examined the relationship between the use of specific hormone medications, called progestogens, and the risk of developing a type of brain tumor known as meningioma.
 Researchers analyzed data from the French National Health Data System, focusing on women in France who had undergone surgery for meningioma.

-The study involved a large sample size, including 108,366 women, of whom 18,061 had undergone meningioma surgery.
+The study involved a large sample size, comprising 108,366 women, of whom 18,061 had undergone surgery for meningioma.
 This makes it a substantial study.
 The BMJ study found that women who used Depo Provera for at least six months were 5.5 times more likely to develop meningiomas compared to women who did not use Depo Provera.

 Let that sink in—a 5.5 times higher risk.
 This finding was a seismic jolt in medical research—108,366 women, with 18,061 who had meningioma surgery, make this study one of the most comprehensive ever.
 We are not talking about a small, anecdotal study.
-This is an investigation on a grand scale.
+This is a grand-scale investigation.
 This finding does not whisper risk.
 It shouts it from the rooftops.
 You rarely see this level of proof for such a serious complication, particularly for a drug that has been out forever.

 Did Pfizer Know About the Meningioma Risk of Depo Provera?